gschmutz/stream-processing-workshop/02-working-with-kafka-broker/README.md

 ### Producing messages using kafkacat

 Producing messages with kafacat is as easy as consuming.
 Just add the `-P` option to switch to Producer mode.
-Just enter data se
+Just enter the data on the next line.

 ```
 kafkacat -b 10.0.1.4 -t test-topic -P